openservicebrokerapi/servicebroker/spec.md

 SHOULD be used for the field names to reduce the chances of conflicts with with future specification defined fields or other extensions.

-Receivers of a messages defined by this specification that contain unknown extension fields MUST ignore those fields and MUST NOT halt processing of those messages due to the presence of those fields.
-Receiver are under no obligation to understand or process unknown extension fields.
+Receivers of messages defined by this specification that contain unknown extension fields MUST ignore those fields and MUST NOT halt processing of those messages due to the presence of those fields.
+Receivers are under no obligation to understand or process unknown extension fields.

 ## Platform to Service Broker Authentication